autosit/autosit.github.io/_posts/2017-03-26-surveillance.md

 category: SF
 ---
 ## Background
 Researchers at NTNU are currently developing an autonomous ferry designed for carrying pedestrians and cyclists between Ravnkloa and Brattøra.
 The development of a robust collision avoidance system for this ferry will benefit from a thorough analysis of traffic patterns in the channel.
-For this purpose a radar and a camera has been placed at Ravnkloa.
+For this purpose a radar and a camera have been placed at Ravnkloa.

 ![Brattøra]({{site.url}}/assets/brattora.jpg)

 ## Scope
 The goal of this project is to provide an analysis of the traffic in the Channel, by accessing data recorded by this system.
 The project will build on a previous specialization project / master thesis, where the choice was made to focus on analyzing the radar data, since these are easier to interpret than the camera data.

 ## Proposed Tasks
 1. Implement a detector for extracting measurements of surface vessels in radar and/or camera data from the sensor station at Ravnkloa.